Delivery-Booster-League/software-checkup/README.md

 ## Publish changes to github pages

-Run `ng build --prod --output-path docs --base-href software-checkup`
-Make a copy of `docs/index.html` and name it `docs/404.html`.
+Run `npm run pages`
-Commit your changes and push
+Commit your changes and push to master

 ## Development server